projection

 Isaac Kremer/ January 14, 2018/ / 0 comments

 In masonry, stones which are set forward of the general wall surface to provide a rugged or rustic appearance.
-Photo from Fort Ticonderoga, New York, 2022.
+Photo from Fort Ticonderoga, New York, 2023.
 2. Any component, member, or part which juts out from a building.
 3. The process or technique of representing a three-dimensional object by projecting all its points by straight line, either parallel or converging, to a picture plane.
 4. A property of perception in which the mind’s eye searches for meaning by imagining and projecting known or familiar images onto the seemingly amorphous shapes of a pattern until it finds a match which makes sense.
 This attempt to complete an incomplete pattern, or find a meaningful pattern embedded in a larger one, is in accordance with what we already know or expect to see.
 Once seen and understood, it is difficult to not see the image.
+(Harris, 1977)

 Share this Post